-Journey through the diverse landscapes of Yunnan Province up to 'the roof of the world'.
-Admire ancient monasteries and Himalayan vistas before taking in the ultimate view of Everest.
+This journey takes you through the diverse landscapes of Yunnan Province up to 'the roof of the world' where you will experience the wonders of Tibet.
+Explore mountain monestaries and Himalayan vistas before taking in the ultimate view of Everest.